mikrono/tModLoaderWiki_kr_ko/Intermediate-Guide-to-AI.md

 }
 ```
 ### How do I Make Something Talk in Chat
-To print a message in chat, put Main.NewText("Text", New Color(r,g,b)).
+To print a message in chat, put Main.NewText("Text", new Color(r,g,b)).
 R, G, and B are  numbers 0-255 of the message's color.

 ### How do I Give my npc Drops
 Read [the drops guide](https://github.com/tModLoader/tModLoader/wiki/Basic-NPC-Drops-and-Loot  )